German-themed beer festivals take place in the Lower Mainland each fall including Oktoberfest events in Vancouver, Surrey and elsewhere.

-The Vancouver Alpen Club is a local cultural organization at 4875 Victoria Drive that hosts an Oktoberfest event and boasts the largest selection of German beers and wines in Vancouver.
+The Vancouver Alpen Club is a local cultural organization at 4875 Victoria Drive.
+They host an Oktoberfest event and boast the largest selection of German beers and wines in Vancouver.
 The event is for folk ages 19+ and, as should be expected, it features German beer, food and music.

-General admission for the Vancouver Alpen Club event is $35 plus taxes, or $75 for VIP tickets which include access to a designated area with a complimentary buffet.
+General admission for the Vancouver Alpen Club event is usually about $35 plus taxes, or $80 for VIP tickets which includes access to a designated area with a complimentary buffet.
 Beer and other festive drinks are extra.

-Activities at the event include beer drinking (of course), dancing, singing, German games and the optional wearing of lederhosen and other traditional German attire.
-Performers at Oktoberfest Vancouver include the Alpen Plattlers dance group and the band The Continentals.
+In years when the event does take place, activities include beer drinking (of course), dancing, singing, German games and the optional wearing of lederhosen and other traditional German attire.
+Performers at Oktoberfest Vancouver most years include the Alpen Plattlers dance group and the band The Continentals.

 The Vancouver Alpen Club venue has a capacity of about 350 people and most years each of the nights sells out (although a small number of tickets are still usually available at the door).